joshlabue/singularity/README.md

 - The app will be accessible at [localhost:5000](http://localhost:5000)

 ## Roadmap
-- Fix encode crashes on larger mp4 files
-- Add progress indicator to encoder status
-- Improve FFmpeg logging on server side, and add visibility on client side
 - Allow retries on failed encodings
 - Make the encoder's CRF settable from the client